hirmeos/widget/README.rst

 Moving to production
 --------------------

-There are two steps required to get the javascript ready for production.
+There are two steps required to get the JavaScript ready for production.
 For more detailed instructions, please refer to the resources listed:

 **1. Converting JSX into javascript.**

 From the project root directory, run the following commands:

   .. code-block:: bash